 Welders and Asbestos Exposure

-Once joints were welded and cooled using asbestos rods, they were relatively safe unless disturbed.
-But welders faced enormous amounts of airborne asbestos exposure when tiny particles detached from welding rods through smoke and dust.
+Once metal joints were welded and cooled using asbestos rods, they were relatively safe unless disturbed.
+However, welders were exposed to enormous amounts of airborne asbestos when tiny particles detached from welding rods through smoke and dust.

 Welders experienced additional asbestos exposure while smoothing out seams.
 The process of grinding welded metal produced dust that was full of asbestos fibers left behind from the welding rods.

 Escaping asbestos exposure was next to impossible until welders stopped using asbestos-based rods in the 1980s.
 However, the arc welding process wasn’t the only way that welders were exposed to asbestos.

 Welders’ protective equipment was also made from asbestos.
 Making matters worse, welders worked in dusty construction environments where other workers handled or installed asbestos-containing products.